wotori/keji-fruits/README.md

 # backend

 ## setup custom model
-If you want to load your prediction model you have to replace this file or modify loader in main file `models/best.pt`
+if you want to load your prediction model you have to replace this file or modify loader in main file `models/best.pt`

 ## start server